Mission

-SSHIFTB is supported by funds from the Dahdaleh Institute of Global Health Research (DIGHR) and the Social Sciences and Humanities Research Council (SSHRC), Canada.
+SSHIFTB is supported by funding from the Dahdaleh Institute of Global Health Research (DIGHR), and a Social Sciences and Humanities Research Council (SSHRC) Partnership Development grant between York University in Canada, the Human Sciences Research Council in South Africa, and the Athena Institute at Vrije University Amsterdam in The Netherlands.

 Vision